sderosiaux/golb/pages/2015-05-14-using-react-hot-loader-with-a-webpack-dev-server-and-a-node-server/index.md

 - we can edit our components and they will be updated in live.

 You can checkout the code here: https://github.com/chtefi/blog-react-hot-reloading

-# Previous version using WebpackDevServer

-A previous version of this post was using the `WebpackDevServer` with the `proxy` option.
-It was creating a new endpoint `localhost:3001` that was used for the HR (and not `localhost:3000`).
-I decided to remove it and present this other solution instead, being way simpler.